raspberrypilearning/top-5-emoji-list/en/step_5.md

 + You put the link text that appears on the webpage inside `<a>` and `</a>`
 + The `href` attribute provides the web address (usually beginning with 'https:') of the page you want to link to
-+ You can also add `target="_blank"` to make the linked webpage open in a new tab in the web browser instead of replacing the current webpage
++ You can also add `target="_blank"` to make the linked webpage open in a new tab in the web browser, instead of the new page replacing the current webpage

 --- task ---